How to Reduce Your Risk of PTSD in a Post-Covid-19 World

 - Family members of those who have PTSD will benefit by having the support and understanding of the faith based community.

 - The faith based community should learn about PTSD and how to help those who are experiencing inner trauma do to a traumatic incident in their life.

-- Ministries who have military, law enforcement and first responder who are attenders will appreciate and benefit from the PTSD Awareness Day.
+- Ministries who have military, law enforcement and first responders who are attenders will appreciate and benefit from the PTSD Awareness Day.

 - Realize those who protect us and insure our freedom and safety desperately need our support and help.

 - How to minister to military, law enforcement, healthcare workers and first responders